rahulambhore3/ContainersInTheCloud/README.md

 #### Powershell scripts in this branch are currently a work in progress

-Powerpoint presentation is included in the master branch, online presentaion can be found here: -
+Powerpoint presentation is included in the master branch, online presentation can be found here: -
 <br>
 https://gitpitch.com/dbafromthecold/containersinthecloud#/